RiyadAhmadov/HR_Department_AI/README.md

 ## Results

 The HR Department AI Project has produced outstanding results, with an F-score of 89.
 This score signifies the model's ability to identify and recommend top candidates for various roles, significantly enhancing the efficiency and accuracy of the hiring process.

+## Contributing
+Contributions to this dataset and analysis are welcome.
+If you have suggestions, improvements, or additional insights, please feel free to contribute by submitting a pull request.

+## Contact
+For questions or feedback regarding this README or project, please contact Riyad at riyadehmedov03@gmail.com.